 You may have been exercising for awhile, or for years, or not at all.
 It doesn’t matter.
 Maybe it’s time to change things up a bit and find a workout routine that will be more effective for you.

-What should the best exercise routines for a woman over 50 include?
+What should the best exercise routines for a 55 year old woman include?

 There are many exercises that we can do to stay fit and strong as we age.
 Here are three that are considered as essential: